dmakarau/chat_app/README.md

 # Chat App

-A Flutter authentication application with Firebase integration, showcasing professional development practices and clean architecture patterns.
+A Flutter chat application with Firebase authentication and real-time capabilities, showcasing professional development practices and clean architecture patterns.

 ## Technologies Used